AgileVentures/av-static-website/source/blog_articles/2016-09-23-longer-than-expected.html.markdown

 I think we might also want to look at our pairing strategy.
 I think Michael was getting frustrated at the speed with which I window switched from stack trace to code and back again as we tried to hunt bugs through the legacy test infrastructure.
 There's the lag of the hangout screenshare as well, but I think it's more an indication of my keyboard hogging.
 We seem to have fallen into a pattern of switching roles about once an hour, and I wonder if that's too infrequent.
 There are other issues with me having less available time to code due to family commitments.
 I wonder if we might benefit from having an enforced 10 min switch as I've seen in some companies.

 There's also what we are doing to the domain model.
 I'm still conflicted about the dissonance between the terms "EventInstance" and "Hangout".
 EventInstances do represent data from Google Hangouts in our system.
-EventInstances is nicely generic - maybe in the future we'll support alternatives to Google Hangouts, but our hangouts are very often associated with events, but not always.
+EventInstances is nicely generic - maybe in the future we'll support alternatives to Google Hangouts.
+However, while our hangouts are very often associated with events, that's not always the case.
 Actually Michael and I mainly pair in spontaneous hangouts that are associated with the project, so EventInstance is a misnomer there.

 We were feeling good about pulling Karma out of the User table, and given that we have a Karma calculator it certainly seems like we are moving towards evolving a Karma entity in our domain.
 It occurs to me that all the logic in the KarmaCalculation service could be moved to the Karma model.
 Much as I love recombinable services, given that we now have a need to persist the intermediate calculations from the other Karma Calculator, I'm moving to think that the sensible next step is a real "unit" and not "integration" test of the Karma model so that we can avoid getting bogged down in too much complexity, i.e. dependencies on many other elements of the system.